 In 1969 The Round Table used the date to run a Donkey Derby to raise money for charity.
 This developed into the ‘Round Table Event’ throughout the 1970’s.

 The absence of new volunteers meant the demise of the Festival.
 To prevent Rugeley losing it’s annual event Rugeley Town Council took over and organised the first ‘Charter Fair’ in 1996 continuing the traditions of a carnival procession and a great day for the Town of Rugeley.

 Throughout all these years the only consistent aspect was the Pleasure Fair.

-Twining - In the latter half of the 1950's, Rugeley participated in a program that brought together like communities from around the world in an effort to strengthen international peace and understanding.
-Through this program, Rugeley was twinned with the community of Western Springs, Illinois.
+Twinning - in the latter half of the 1950's, Rugeley participated in a programme that brought together like communities from around the world in an effort to strengthen international peace and understanding.
+Through this programme, Rugeley was twinned with the community of Western Springs Illinois.

-Rugeley and Western Springs are similar in size and about as far from Chicago as Rugeley is from England's second largest city, Birmingham.
+Rugeley and Western Springs are of a similar size and about as far from Chicago as Rugeley is from Englands second largest city - Birmingham.
 Western Springs Road was named after the town across the Atlantic.